Last Updated on by Indian Holiday

 What to Expect During the Celebrations?

-Holi is an occasion for a cordial get together, enjoying, celebrating and exchanging wishes and sweets.
+Holi is an occasion for a cordial get together, enjoying, celebrating, and exchanging wishes and sweets.
 The message of Holi is universal brotherhood.
 Therefore, everyone joins in the celebrations, regardless of race, religion and gender.
-Play with in water, colors and thoroughly revel in the celebrations.
+Play within water, colors and thoroughly revel in the celebrations.
 Make sure to wear old clothes.
 Also, dab your body with coconut oil.
-It prevents the bad effect of colors, and ensures the easy removal.
+It prevents the bad effect of colors and ensures easy removal.

 Holi marks a great day of joy and elation.
 However, one needs to observe certain precautions to enjoy the festival fully.